-Dr John Hemmings is Contributing Editor for the Indo-Pacific for The British Interest and Deputy Director of Research at the Henry Jackson Society.
+Dr John Hemmings is Contributing Editor for the Indo-Pacific for The British Interest.
+Previously, he was Director of the Asia Studies Centre at the Henry Jackson Society.
 He holds an BA from the University of Cardiff, an MA from King's College, London and a PhD from the London School of Economics.

 Thomas PeakCurator, Telegram Series

 Dr Thomas Peak is also the Curator of the Telegram Series for The British Interest.
 He is also Research and Outreach Officer at the Engelsberg Programme for Applied History at the Forum on Geopolitics at the University of Cambridge.
 He holds a BA from Queen Mary, University of London, an MA from the University of Oxford, and a PhD from Central European University.

 Nikita Malik is Contributing Editor for Terrorism and Extremism at The British Interest and Director of the Centre on Radicalisation and Terrorism at the Henry Jackson Society.
 She holds an MA and MSc from the University of Oxford and an MSc from the School of Oriental and African Studies, University of London.

 Robert Clark is a postgraduate student at the Department of War Studies at King’s College, London.
 Previously, he was a Research Assistant at the Henry Jackson Society and served with the British Army (2007-2016), where he undertook operational tours of Iraq and Afghanistan.

 Martin Todd is a PhD candidate at the Department of Politics and International Studies at the University of Cambridge and an active member of the Forum on Geopolitics.
 From 2016 to 2018 he was the Assistant Head of the Centre for Historical Analysis and Conflict.